Everything’s Okay. Honest

-This photograph below, "Avocado Man," has been knocking at my door relentlessly this past week, too often to dismiss it as chance.
+This photograph below, "Avocado Man," has been showing up at different times relentlessly this past week, too often to dismiss it as chance.

-It would fall out of a book, or be under a file, or appear on the kitchen counter, or be lying on the floor.
+This photo fell out of a book, then it was under a file, then it appeared on the kitchen counter.
 At times, I can be a bit dense when the proverbial brick knocks me up-side the head with a loving message.
-However, I finally “got it”, hearing it whisper, “It’s time to share this.
-It’s time to tell the story of how this picture came to be.”
+However, I finally “got it”, hearing it whisper, “It’s time to share this story"

 Later that day, two of our employees, my husband and I owned our own business at the time, told me my husband showed up on the job that morning reeking of alcohol and behaving like an ars.
 I had payroll to process and jobs to line up for our crew for the next ten days because he and I had plans to visit his Mom in Massachusetts soon.
 My husband had been boasting of late about his “sobriety”; however, I knew better.
 I always knew better.